 Ardbeg Distillery was founded in 1815 on the south coast of Islay.
-Famed as one of the most heavily peated malts in the world, Ardbeg inspires something of a cult following with devoted followers travelling thousands of miles to visit the home of their favourite dram.
+Famed as one of the most heavily peated malts in the world, Ardbeg inspires something of a cult following with devoted fans travelling thousands of miles to visit the home of their favourite dram.

-Like many old distilleries however, Ardbeg has had it’s fair share of problems over the years as the demand for peated whisky ebbed and flowed.
+Like many old distilleries however, Ardbeg has had it’s fair share of problems over the years as public demand for peated whisky ebbed and flowed.
 Production ceased and the site lay mothballed for much of the 1980’s as things began to look bleak for this once proud distillery and the small community that surrounded it.
 The story of Ardbeg wasn’t finished however, and when Glenmorangie plc acquired the distillery and it’s aging stocks, a new chapter in its long history began.

 Today there are three core expressions of Ardbeg available, the Ten Year Old, Uigeadail and Corryvreckan, named after the strait of Corryvreckan, a body of water that sits to the north of the isle of Jura.
-This stretch of water has notoriously strong currents here that clash to form the world’s third largest whirlpool, capable of waves up to 30 feet high and a maelstrom that can be heard ten miles away.
+This stretch of water has notoriously strong currents that clash to form the world’s third largest whirlpool, capable of waves up to 30 feet high and a maelstrom that can be heard ten miles away.

 Bottled at a whopping 57.1%, Ardbeg Corryvreckan is a dram worthy of the name, heavily peated, it is available in the UK for around £70 a bottle.

 Smell: Intense Smoke, Ash and Charcoal intermingle with Vanilla, Lemon Citrus and a touch of creamy Malt.

 Taste: A huge mouthful in every sense.
 Honey and Lemon, dollops of Pepper and intense Smoke.
 The windswept coast of Islay in a bottle.